DaveBitter/minor-webdev_web-app-from-scratch/opdracht_2/JQuery.md

 + Open Source
 + Plug-ins

 It's easy and saves a lot of time to use jQuery in your project.
-You can use the knowledge of others as a base for your code in the form of funcions, examples and plug-ins.
+You can use the knowledge of others as a base for your code in the form of functions, examples and plug-ins.
 It's quick and it's easy.

 ## The bad
 + Open source, not built to a common standard